Veeam Kasten Best Practices

 This document includes information on the following topics:

-• Best practices for deploying and using Kasten K10
+• Best practices for deploying and using Veeam Kasten

 Document Version History